 The national (fluctuating) average percentage of students in school who have SEN support is 12.4% and 2.4% of students in school have an EHCP (DfE, Jan 2023).
-Manchester Academy's SEND cohort makes up a larger than average percentage of the school population (18%).
-At Manchester Academy 3.04% of students have an Educational Health Care Plan (EHCP) and 15.06 % of students have SEN Support (SEN-K).
+Manchester Academy's SEND cohort makes up a larger than average percentage of the school population (15.1%).
+At Manchester Academy 2.84% of students have an Educational Health Care Plan (EHCP) and 12.3 % of students have SEN Support (SEN-K).
 The statistics will fluctuate over time as students are added and removed from the register.

 The school has a specialist provision for students with Social Communication Difficulties (ASD).
-The students in the Social Communication provision (ARC) provision will have access to mainstream lessons as well as targeted individual support.
+The students in the Autism provision (ARC) provision will have access to mainstream lessons as well as targeted individual support.
 To apply for a place within this provision the student must have an Education, Health and Care plan (EHCP) and an application needs to be made directly to the local authority.

 The most common type of need nationally is Speech, Language and Communication needs.
 The table below shows a current breakdown of the area of need here at Manchester Academy.
+Note that these values may change over the course of the year.